YagoLopez/webtask-charts/README.md

 - url: `/`
 - method: GET
-- returns this screen with information about the webtask
+- returns initial screen with information about the webtask

 ------